mozilla-services/consvc-shepherd/docs/operations/syncBoostrDataCron.md

 9. Access the logs for the pod
 ```
-pres l on the keyboard
+press l on the keyboard
 ```